-I think most of us would consider crab legs a splurge, the kind of thing you order when celebrating a special occasion or a bonus check.
+I think most of us would consider crab legs a splurge, the kind of meal you order when celebrating a special occasion or a bonus check.
 Special because the rich, succulent meat is unmatched and the expense is considerable for a single meal.

 What if you could make it at home for half the cost?

 Menu prices vary, but you can expect to pay somewhere between $35-$55 for a crab legs dinner at a restaurant, depending on the type of crab and weight offered.

 If you have a Costco or Sam’s Club membership, it’s worth checking there for a reasonably sized package.
 Often on the weekends, Costco will have crab legs defrosted and available individually at their seafood kiosk rather than in larger quantities.
 Kroger and Whole Foods are also accommodating in this way which makes it easy to buy just what you need and is far better on a budget.
 I’ve seen prices at any of these stores range between $16-24 per pound, depending on the type of crab and seasonal sales.
 If you only need a pound or so for a special dinner for two, it will be less out of pocket to buy only what you need from a store like Whole Foods, even though the price per pound might be slightly higher.

 The yield for crab legs is about 50% meat, so if you purchase 16-24 ounces for two people, you will end up with between 8-12 ounces of crab meat split between you (roughly 4-6 ounces per person).
 For us, that is always enough because the meat is so rich and we prepare two side dishes or save room for dessert.